Recycling

 Acceptable recycle items that can be co-mingled in the green container:

-- Milk and Juice containers called aseptic containers (cartons with a wax covering) and cardboard egg container
+• Milk and Juice containers are called aseptic containers (cartons with a wax covering) and cardboard egg containers.

 Plastic Bags